 Upon notification of a forthcoming claim against a bond, the surety may produce a “reserve”? immediately.
 The funds are drawn from an account to satisfy the expected amount of the claim.
 The sum of funds deposited from the principal and surety together act as collateral for the surety to use if the issue arrives.

-Surety’s Authority: If the job is in jeopardy of not completing the work, the surety may step in to avoid default on the contract.
+Surety’s Authority: If the job is in jeopardy of not completing the work, the surety may step in to avoid default on the contract (which is why construction bonds are required in the first place).
 This gives the surety the right to use whatever means necessary to complete the work and expire the bond.
 Use of equipment or plant facility, decision-making and perhaps loans are included to insure that the performance is guaranteed.
 The surety is then reimbursed from the obligee, principal or both any expenses incurred.
 In some cases, the bonding company may out source the work altogether as another means of avoiding default.
 The assignment of contracts may be negotiated prior to bond issuance to the surety by the obligee and principal.
 This action gives the right to the surety for plant and equipment use, sub contractors and all other contractual rights to the surety.
 The surety is entitled to proceeds from the job along with any claims associated with the job.